Staying Well Once Your Depression Is Treated

 Although some people go through life only having one episode of depression, many people have a long-term problem with their mood.
 That's why your doctor may ask you to continue your treatment even if you feel better.

 "Maintenance treatment" refers to the care you get after you have been feeling well for about six months.
-Both medication and psychotherapy may both play a role in your ongoing treatment.
+Both medication and psychotherapy may play a role in your ongoing treatment.

 Treating depression often involves numerous health professionals.
 It's a good idea to choose one person who can lead your treatment team.
 This is the person you consult with about your overall plan.
 Be sure you understand the pros and cons of continuing treatment.
 Also understand all of your options.